epage/epage.github.io/blog/dev/pr-style.md

-Discussing use cases, challenges, and solutions on a PR can fracture the conversation, making it harder to follow, making it less likely a reviewer will feel confident moving forward with your change.
+Discussing use cases, challenges, and solutions on a PR can fracture the conversation, making it harder to follow, making it take more work to come up to speed when looking at it, likely leading the reviewer to avoid your PR.
 Not all PRs get merged and a different PR might finally address the problem.
 Some contributors are less familiar with git and create a new PR each time they try to update it.
 Some contributors will try out multiple solutions.